n8n-io/n8n-docs/docs/nodes/expressions/expressions.md

 - Previous nodes
 - The workflow
 - Your n8n environment
-- Other self-generated data [TODO: what is this?]

 n8n uses the [riot-tmpl](https://github.com/riot/tmpl) templating language, and extends it with custom methods and variables.